UrsSchmidt/aquila/README.md

 ### Run statements

-You can run other Aquila scripts using: `run 'script.aq';`
+You can run other external Aquila scripts using: `run 'script.aq';`

 ### If statements